 This session served as a primer on effective visual design.
 We covered basic graphic design principles, the use of color, type, and typography, and designing effective slides, handouts, and job aids.
 Webinar presented June 19, 2020, for CSUF’s M.S.
 Instructional Design & Technology.

 In this session, we’ll talk about how you can create online learning experiences that are usable by everyone.
 We’ll define accessibility, cover common accessibility pitfalls, talk about legal requirements under Section 508, and we’ll cover strategies to analyze content for accessibility.
-Join live July 3 at 12 pm Pacific.
-Part of CSUF’s M.S.
+Presented July 3, 2020, for CSUF’s M.S.
 Instructional Design & Technology’s summer webinar series.

 This session will cover finding and reusing existing content for your learning experiences, and how to protect your own work.
 We’ll dive into copyright, fair use, Public Domain, and Creative Commons.
-Join live July 10 at 12 pm Pacific.
-Part of CSUF’s M.S.
+Presented July 10, 2020, for CSUF’s M.S.
 Instructional Design & Technology’s summer webinar series.

 Just because it’s on the internet doesn’t mean it’s free!
 In this hour-long webinar, you’ll learn where to find media while respecting creators’ copyright.
 We’ll go over the basics of “Creative Commons” licenses and what it means when something is “open.”
 You’ll learn how to use Google Images and other sources to find open and openly licensed images.
 Come and learn how the basics of media may be reused, adapted, and legal while feeling guilt-free!
 Webinar presented September 2017 as part of California State University’s College of Education Webinar Series, 2017-18.

 Learn the benefits of creating and sharing open educational resources.
 Webinar presented October 2016 for a workshop by Cal State Fullerton’s Online Education and Technology department.